belikeamitesh/Balance-Pad/README.md

 https://affectionate-roentgen-40f333.netlify.app/

+## Winning Project

+Won Deltahacks8 - Best use of Twilio

+Link for the project : https://devpost.com/software/balance-pad-5yzwg7

 # What it does
 Balance Pad is a web-based application that gives users access to **several resources** relating to mental health, education, and productivity.
 Its initial landing page is a dashboard tying everything together to make a clear and cohesive user experience.